dnnklls/PDF-OCR/README.md

-Absolutely!
-Below is a template for an informative README for your ticket processing system project on GitHub.
-Feel free to modify and expand upon this template to better fit the specifics of your project.

----

-# Ticket Processing System
+# PDF-OCR

 ## Project Description
-This Ticket Processing System is a Python-based tool designed to automate the handling of event ticket data.
+This Ticket Processing System is a Python-based tool designed to automate the handling of event data.
 It efficiently converts ticket PDFs into images, utilizes Optical Character Recognition (OCR) to read text, and scans for barcodes/QR codes.
 The system extracts essential ticket information and saves it in both JSON and CSV formats, facilitating easy data management and analysis.

 ## Features
-- **PDF to Image Conversion**: Converts ticket PDFs into image files for processing.
+- **PDF to Image Conversion**: Converts PDFs into image files for processing.
 - **OCR Functionality**: Extracts text data from images using Tesseract OCR.
 - **Barcode and QR Code Scanning**: Identifies and decodes barcode information.
-- **Data Extraction**: Retrieves specific information from ticket data, such as name, order number, and seat details.
+- **Data Extraction**: Retrieves specific information from data, such as name, order number, and seat details.
 - **Data Storage**: Saves extracted data in JSON and CSV formats for further use.

 ## Getting Started